margaretclinard/project_idea_bank/README.md

 Acceptance Criteria:
 * User executes `./idea_bank` with no argument.
 * A list of projects is generated.
-* User can select a project from the list to view/update/delete it.
+* User can select a project from the list to view it.